Girolamo Luxardo

 Girolamo Luxardo S.p.A. is an Italian liqueur factory.
-Founded in Zadar, it moved to Torreglia near Padua after 1945.
+Founded in Zara (present-day Zadar in Croatia), it moved to Torreglia near Padua after 1945.

 The company's current products include a variety of liqueurs and similar products (Maraschino, Sangue Morlacco, Sambuca, Amaretto, Grappa, Passione Nera, Slivovitz, Luxardo Fernet, etc.) as well as other baking related products, such as liqueur concentrates, fruit syrups, and jams.
 Luxardo products are sold in about 70 countries worldwide.
 The distillery employs approximately 45 people, as well as roughly 100 salespeople throughout Italy.
 The 6800 m2 distillery is capable of producing 6,000 bottles per hour.
 In 2010, it produced a pre-tax profit of €16 million.

 History

-The firm was founded in 1821 by Girolamo Luxardo in the city of Zadar, Kingdom of Dalmatia.
-Luxardo had moved to Zadar with his family in 1817, as the consular representative of the Kingdom of Sardinia.
-His wife (Maria Canevari) produced liqueurs at home, specializing in "rosolio maraschino", a liquor from Dalmatia, and Luxardo founded the distillery to produce Liquore Maraschino.
+The firm was founded in 1821 by a Ligurian man named Girolamo Luxardo in the city of Zara, at the time in the Kingdom of Dalmatia of the Habsburg Empire.
+Luxardo had moved there with his family in 1817, as the consular representative of the Kingdom of Sardinia.
+His wife Maria Canevari produced liqueurs at home, specializing in "rosolio maraschino", a liquor from Dalmatia, and Luxardo founded the distillery to produce Liquore Maraschino.
 Within eight years of existence, the Luxardo Maraschino was recognized a superior product by the Emperor.
 By 1839, the Luxardo Maraschino was consumed in overseas New Orleans.

 Girolamo Luxardo died in 1865 at age 81, and his son Nicolò took over the business.